DistributedCollective/Sovryn-Node/README.md

 1. npm install
 2. npm run build-client
 3. Create empty directory "logs"
-4. Create directory "secrets" and within a file account.js with the credentials of the liquidator and rollover wallets
+4. Create directory "secrets" and within a file account.js with the credentials of the liquidator/rollover/arbitrage wallets

 export default {
-    liquidator: [{
+    ["liquidator"/"rollover"/"arbitrage"]: [{
         adr: "",
         pKey: ""
     },
-    ...
-    ],
-    rollover: [{
-        adr: "",
-        pKey: ""
-    },
-    ...
-    ]
 }

+5. Charge the watcher wallets with RBtc and Doc
+6. Execute util/approval.js to approve the Sovryn smart contract to spend Doc on behalf of the watcher wallets  as well as the swap network contract to spend
+Doc on behalf of the arbitrage wallet.

 ```